Bowl of cucamelons with vines.

 So, if you are ever thinking of a new plant to grow, the Cucamelon might be the answer.

 Cucamelons are a unique, rare fruit that is seldom planted.
-This kind of fruit is fairly easy to produce.
+However, they are fairly easy to produce.

 Why is it called Cucamelon?
 The name came from the combination of a cucumber and watermelon.
 It tastes and belongs somehow to the cucumber family, but its physical features resemble the early planting stage.
 The size is as small as a human pinky.